 At times we outwardly express our ego as a reactive response, and at other times inwardly express it by shutting down.

 Whether the ego is making us play big or small, it’s all the same ego.
 It’s equally as destructive to our spiritual growth and thriving in our lives.

-In every situation, we are either coming from a place of fear (which is always the ego) or we are coming from a place of love (which is the Soul).
-No matter how you look at it, the ego is always edging out the life force that seeks expression through each of us.
+In every situation, we are either coming from a place of fear (which is always the ego) or we are coming from a place of love (which is the soul).
+No matter how you look at it, with women and our egos it’s always edging out the life force that seeks expression through each of us.

 What if each time someone else’s ego triggers us, we then turn the spotlight on ourselves?
 How would things be different?

 I don’t usually quote from the bible, but this one says it all:

 “Why do you look at the speck of sawdust in your brother’s eye and pay no attention to the plank in your own eye?”